Kaltsoon/nosql/material/3-mongo-operations.md

 | "Brave New World"       | "Aldous Huxley"             | 1931 | ["Dystopian", "Science Fiction", "Classic"]                | 11     |
 | "The Hobbit"            | "John Ronald Reuel Tolkien" | 1937 | ["Fantasy", "Classic"]                                     | 17     |

-Then, list the all the documents in the `book` collection.
+Then, list all the documents in the `book` collection.

 > [!IMPORTANT]
 > Exercise 2 👨‍💻: Save the mentioned two (`insert` and `insertMany`) queries to the file.